-You’ll love this low carb bacon maple no bake cheesecake recipe too!
+You’ll love this keto bacon maple no bake cheesecake recipe too!

 What size jar should I use?

-Add the cream cheese, pumpkin, spices and sweetener to your mixing bowl and beat until creamy.
-Then add your cream and beat for about 5 minutes until the mixture is light and fluffy.
+Step 3: Add the cream cheese, pureed pumpkin, pumpkin spice, cinnamon and sweetener to your mixing bowl and using an electric mixer beat until creamy.
+Then add your cream and beat for about 5 minutes until the mixture has a light and fluffy texture.

-Spoon your cheesecake mixture into each container.
-Top with a few nuts and a sprinkle of cinnamon.
-Refrigerate until you are ready to eat.
+Step 4: Spoon your cheesecake mixture into each container.
+Top with a few nuts and a sprinkle of cinnamon if you want.
+Cover with plastic wrap or store in an airtight container and refrigerate until you are ready to eat.

 You can find most of the ingredients on my Amazon page if you are interested.

 No Bake Keto Pumpkin Cheesecake